d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

     `previous-error' to navigate among matches, and, if you install the [wgrep] package, you can use it to edit the matches in place.

-  In both cases, pressing `g' to revert the exported buffer will rerun the Consult command you had exported from and re-enter the input you had typed.
+  In both cases, pressing `g' will rerun the Consult command you had exported from and re-enter the input you had typed (which is similar to reverting but a little more flexible).
 You can then proceed to re-export if that's what you want, but you can also edit the input changing the search terms or simply cancel if you see you are done with that search.

   The `embark-consult' also contains some candidates collectors that allow you to run `embark-live' to get a live-updating table of